 This memo documents the RADIUS Accounting protocol.
-There has been some confusion in the assignment of port numbers for this protocol.
-The early deployment of RADIUS Accounting was done using the erroneously chosen port number 1646, which conflicts with the "samsg-port" service.
+The early deployment of RADIUS Accounting was done using UDP port number 1646, which conflicts with the "sa-msg-port" service.
 The officially assigned port number for RADIUS Accounting is 1813.

 A summary of the RADIUS data format is shown below.
 The fields are transmitted from left to right.